ednieuw/WordclockSelector/README.md

 In 2023 the Arduino Nano ESP32 with onboard WIFI and BLE functionality became available.
 The latest designs use this microprocessor.

-The software contains four languages; English, German, French and Dutch .<br>
+The software contains software to display four languages; English, German, French and Dutch.<br>

 [All clocks are designed on PCBs (Printed Circuit Board)](https://github.com/ednieuw/NanoESP32PCB). <br>
 These PCBs are designed in Fritzing and available in a Fritzing design format and as Gerber file in a ZIP.